naborlozada/BookChapter_SNP_identification_tutorial/scripts_tutorial/single_sample_scripts/README.md

 This is a single sample full protocol steps: from download reference genome and paired-ended reads, quality control of reads and alignments, and trimming, mapping, sort. dedupping, and realignment of indels in all aligned reads, until a variant calling  procedure from the realigned reads.

 It is worth mentioning that *mapping* the reads and perform a *variant calling* procedure using a **single sample** will introduce a lot of bias from a perspective of a Population Genetics analysis, since one individual cannot be a full representative organism of a entire species specifically when its genetic variances, in this case based on SNPS, will be studied.
 Therefore, more samples should be included in this type of studies.
 There is not a maximum limit, but a thumbs up rule for a minimum number of samples could be 10 samples.
 This requirement, however, cannot be achieve due a several reasons (technical, biological, geographical, economical, etc.), so we understand that this is an ideal case and sometimes it cannot be possible.
+Thus, this single sample protocol steps are only to illustrate the flow of command lines "one-after-another" manner, so it can be easily follow, but also understand its implementation for a loop script to run it in a bash script or in a parallel manner.
+See our section "Extra "

 ### Protcol